grafana/grafana/contribute/style-guides/documentation-style-guide.md

 * Correct, but passive voice: Your list of active alarms is displayed.
 * Incorrect: The list of active alarms displays.

+#### drawer

+Do not use.
+This is developer jargon that refers to a UI panel.
+Refer to the panel or feature by its proper name.

+#### intro, introduction

+"Introduction" is the preferred word.
+Use "intro" if there are space constraints (like on the side menu) or you are specifically trying for a less formal, more conversational tone.

+#### metadata

+One word, not two.

 #### open source, open-source

 Do not hyphenate when used as an adjective unless the lack of hyphen would cause confusion.
 For example: _Open source software design is the most open open-source system I can imagine._

 Do not hyphenate when it is used as a noun.
 For example: _Open source is the best way to develop software._